midlantica/LovelyBunchOfCoconuts/content/claims/equity_in_hiring.md

 ---
-title: "Equity in Hiring"
+title: 'Equity in Hiring'
-claim: "Equity in Hiring"
+claim: 'Equity in Hiring'
-translation: "Merit is now problematic."
+translation: 'Merit is now problematic.'
 ---

 ## "Equity in Hiring"